asoltesz/solakube/docs/postgres-pgo.md

 Cluster specific variables can be defined in two form:

-- Variable for the default DB cluster.
+- Variable for the "default" DB cluster.
 These are shorter, since the variable name omits the name of the DB cluster.
 E.g.: PGO_CLUSTER_ADMIN_USERNAME.
 - Variable for a non-default cluster.
-E.g.: PGO_WORDPRESS_CLUSTER_ADMIN_NAME
+E.g.: WORDPRESS_PGO_CLUSTER_ADMIN_NAME.
+The variables start with rhe name of the cluster and continue with the normal variable name.

-All variables (e.g.: PGO_CREATE_CLUSTER) are PGO-global and can be defined only once.
+All other, non-cluster-specific variables (e.g.: PGO_CREATE_DEFAULT_CLUSTER) are PGO-global and can be defined only once.

 ### PGO_CLUSTER_NAME